EARLY CHILDHOOD EDUCATION – BASIC CERTIFICATE

 This ‘Basic’ Early Childhood Education (ECE) program is designed for those planning to care for and educate young children 3-5 years of age in preschool, group child care centres, ‘early learning’ programs and ‘family places’.

 The ECE – Basic Certificate program offered by Burnaby CCE is approved by the Early Childhood Registry of the BC Ministry for Children & Families.

 The course content and competencies are similar to those of other approved colleges.
 Our pedagogical vision includes the current practices of responsive curriculum, inquiry based learning and the curriculum from the BC Early Learning framework.

 Successful completion of 14 courses (including 3 practicums) is required for licensing by the Early Childhood Educator (ECE) Registry.
 Burnaby CCE also requires 2 Academic Enrichment courses.

 The ECE – Basic Certificate program is offered part time and full time.

-- The part time program has classes scheduled for evenings and Saturdays.
+- PART TIME – classes are scheduled 2 evenings (6:45-9:45 pm) and some Saturdays (9:30-3:30 pm).
 Students can join the part time program in January or September, and can choose a completion schedule of 2 years or 3 years.

-- The full time program is scheduled to run Monday – Friday, 9:00 am – 3:30 pm.
-Students can join the full time program in September.
+- FULL TIME – the program is scheduled to run Monday – Friday, (9:00 am – 3:30 pm).
+Students can join the full time program in early September OR early October.